Advantages of Market Basket Analysis

 A common display format adopted across the supermarket chains is the department system, where goods are categorized as per department and sorted.
 For instance, groceries, dairy products, snacks, breakfast items, cosmetics, and body care products are properly classified and displayed in different sections.
 Market basket analysis helps identify items that have a close affinity to each other even if they fall into different categories.
 With the help of this knowledge, retailers can place the items with higher affinity close to each other to increase the sale.
 For instance, if chips are placed relatively close to a beer bottle, customers may almost always end up buying both.
 In contrast, if they were placed in two extremes, then the customer would just walk in the store buy beer and leave the store causing lost sales of chips.

 All items in a retail store have some relationship with each other – be it strong or weak.
 In most cases, the sale of one item is driven by the increase or decrease in the sale of other items.
 Market basket analysis can be used to study the purchasing trend of a certain SKU.
-For instance, two SKUs can exhibit a strong affinity for a period of time and suddenly decrease because of various factors ranging from an increase in the price of one SKU, new brand introduction, or unavailability of a certain brand in the SKU.
-For instance, if Corona is the favorite beer among the consumers, and the brand is suddenly removed from the beer SKU, the sales of chips will go down as well, even though the sales of other beer brands is steady.
-This way marketers can understand the influence of such activities in the sales figure.
+Two SKUs can exhibit a strong affinity for a period of time and suddenly decrease because of various factors ranging from an increase in the price of one SKU, a new brand introduction, or the unavailability of a certain brand in the SKU.
+For instance, if Corona is the favorite beer among the consumers, and the brand is suddenly removed from the beer SKU, the sales of chips will go down as well, even though the sales of other beer brands are steady.
+This way marketers can understand the influence of such activities on the sales figure.